 Description: When you follow GPS, you will park in a lot and the entrance to the Falling Waters Trail will be directly across the street.
 About 10 minutes into the trail walk is a bridge over a stream where kids can search for bugs and wade in the water.
 As you follow the loop, a trail winds around alongside the creek with more opportunities for wading, splashing, and exploring.
 Make sure you have good walking shoes if you intend to spend more time walking than resting by the water!
 Read our TMoM blog here.

 Location: Danbury, NC

 Description: We have blogged previously about the beach at Hanging Rock Lake.
-This is such a fun way to spend the day if you truly want to swim (currently closed during phase 2).
+This is such a fun way to spend the day if you truly want to swim (currently open Thursdays – Mondays).
 But, you can also enjoy wading and sitting by the water’s edge at the Lower Cascade Falls.
 This is a waterfall and pool area that is usually around 2-3 feet deep.
 Water shoes are recommended since the floor can be rocky.
 When you arrive at Hanging Rock, park at the Lower Cascades trail and take the path to the falls.
 It is less than half a mile, but of course you can enjoy many trails in the area should you choose to spend the day hiking!
 You can also read about the Riverbluffs trail here!

 Additional Info: ncparks.gov/hanging-rock-state-park or TMoM blog here